KDE/documentation-develop-kde-org/README.md

 # KDE Developer website

-## Running the website locally
+## Before running the website

 Download the latest Hugo release (extended version) from [here](https://github.com/gohugoio/hugo/releases) and clone this repo.
 Once you've cloned the site repo, enter the repo root folder.

-Before running the server locally, you'll need to run a Python script.
-Make sure you have requirements installed on your system
+Certain tutorials fetch examples directly from their respective repositories (library-specific ones, like KArchive or KAuth); to display them, you'll need to run a Python script.
-(here suggested to be using virtualenv):
+Make sure you have the required dependencies installed on your system .
+We suggest using `virtualenv` for this:

 ```
 python3 -m venv .